 Actually, when it comes to combating stress levels, what you eat can actually help to relieve your tension.

-While some foods may stabilise your blood sugar, or better yet your emotional response, others can help you feel much better about yourself.
+While some foods may stabilize your blood sugar, or better yet your emotional response, others can help you feel much better about yourself.

 1. Green leafy vegetables